Maintaining your pool at home

 Salt pool chlorinators

 One method of chlorinating a pool is to use a salt pool chlorinator.
 A measured quantity of salt is dissolved in pool water.
 As the salt water passes through a chlorine generating cell, it produces chlorine.
-Refer to your salt chlorinator’s operation instructions for specific details.
+Refer to your salt chlorinator’s

 If someone in your household has been diagnosed with Cryptosporidium infection, they should not use a swimming pool two weeks after all symptoms have stopped.
 If an infected person has used your pool during the infectious period, you should disinfect the pool to prevent the spread of infection to others.